Long Term Disability Insurance Lawyers Serving Oklahoma Residents

 Most injured workers think they don’t have options if they receive a denial letter.
 That’s not necessarily the end of the road for you.
 If the insurance company denied your claim, you might be able to file an appeal.
 Under ERISA law, you can file an administrative appeal within 180 days from the date on the denial letter.
 The appeal gets submitted with the insurer you sent your original application to.

-This would be a great time to hire an Oklahoma long term disability insurance lawyer from Abell and Capitan Law.
+This would be a great time to hire a long term disability insurance lawyer from Abell and Capitan Law.
 We know the steps we need to take to ensure the denial gets taken care of promptly and accurately.
 When you hire us, we’ll review the denial letter and documents you received from the insurance company.

 Denial letters are supposed to state the denial reason and instructions on how to appeal the decision.
 We’ll thoroughly investigate your circumstances and gather all the information we’ll need to submit the appeal.
 If anything was missing from the original claim, we’ll include that with our evidence.